gilesbradshaw/Knockout.js-Observable-Template-Engine/README.md

 If you want the template to be a normal named template - ie the name indicates the id of an element in your DOM then miss out the template option.
     <div data-bind="template: { name: 'aname'}"></div>

-## Thanks to..
-Derived from the [ifandelse / Knockout.js-External-Template-Engine] (https://github.com/ifandelse/Knockout.js-External-Template-Engine)